Carlisle railway history: Newcastle and Carlisle Railway

-The land route between Newcastle upon Tyne and Carlisle had long been used for the transport of goods, and there was considerable trade on the east-west route.
+The land route between Newcastle upon Tyne and Carlisle had long been used for the transport of goods, and there was considerable trade on the east–west route.
 However, the road was inconvenient and the transit was slow, and a canal connecting Newcastle and Carlisle was proposed.
 The engineer William Chapman had earlier surveyed a route for such a canal, and he was brought back in 1824 to update his plans; this time he found that while a canal would be practicable, a railway would be cheaper.
-Chapman's recommendation was subject to considerable controversy over the details of the route and the possible use of steam traction, and it was not until 22 May 1829 that the Newcastle and Carlisle Railway was authorised by Act of Parliament, with capital of £300,000.
+Chapman's recommendation was subject to considerable controversy over the details of the route and the possible use of steam traction, and it was not until 22 May 1829 that the Newcastle and Carlisle Railway was authorised by the Newcastle-upon-Tyne and Carlisle Railway Act 1829 (10 Geo.
+4. c. lxxii) with capital of £300,000.
 The early priority for construction was at the eastern parts of the line, but at the western end the line from Greenhead to the Carlisle station at London Road was opened on 19 July 1836.
 The Newcastle and Carlisle Railway adopted right-hand running on double track sections.

 The original intention had been to connect directly to the Carlisle Canal, but this was delayed, and the connection to the canal became a "branch"; the first traffic was grain, which passed on the branch on 25 February 1837, and it was fully opened on 9 March 1837.